Skip to content

 Source: Bernardsville News.

 Johnny Powell said he had worked steadily on the car for two months.
-It was made of hard wood, with a natural finish.
-Johnny’s parents have been excited as the young man and many a patient had joined Dr. Powell in the basement to see the young man’s handwork.
-With the win, Johnny earned a spot at the Soap Box Derby National Championship in Akron, Ohio.
+It was made of hardwood with a natural finish.
+Johnny’s parents were excited as the young man and many patients joined Dr. Powell in the basement to see the young man’s handwork.
+Johnny earned a spot at the Soap Box Derby National Championship in Akron, Ohio, with the win.
 The Class A Champion was Andy Sorrell, who scored his win with the fastest course run at 23 seconds in an earlier heat.
-Johnny Powell won the final head to head race of the day at 23.2 seconds.
+Johnny Powell won the final head-to-head race of the day at 23.2 seconds.

 Here’s a photo of Ell Dobbs, Stan Wilkin DDS, Walt MacDonald, Brock Lewis, Ren Bresee, and Johnny Powell with his 1960 championship car.
-Source: Carlene Dobbs Hubbard who’s husband led the Jaycees and also attended the 1959 and 1960 championships in Akron, OH.
+Source: Carlene Dobbs Hubbard, whose husband led the Jaycees and attended the 1959 and 1960 championships in Akron, OH.

 A classic 1960s Bernardsville soap box racecar.
 The Somerset Hills Jaycees are an organization to engage young men as leaders and involve them in local community causes.